nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Kids-First/Upload_Data.md

     - Basic command line

+Visit the [AWS tutorial webpage](../Introduction_to_Amazon_Web_Services/introtoaws2.md) to launch a 64 bit `Ubuntu Server 20.04 LTS (HVM), SSD Volume Type` instance (`t2.micro`).

+!!!
+Warning

+    To avoid unnecessary charges, remember to [terminate your AWS instance](../Introduction_to_Amazon_Web_Services/introtoaws4.md) once you are done using it.

 ## Step 1: Update Instance

-Visit the [AWS tutorial webpage](../Introduction_to_Amazon_Web_Services/introtoaws2.md) to launch a 64 bit `Ubuntu Server 20.04 LTS (HVM), SSD Volume Type` instance (`t2.micro`). `LTS 20.04` is frozen at `version 20.04`, and thus it may be preferable to update the packages and dependencies to their latest version.
+`LTS 20.04` is frozen at `version 20.04`, and thus it may be preferable to update the packages and dependencies to their latest version.
 Prior to the local instance upgrade, you can obtain the information on packages that have updates available.

 === "AWS Instance Code"